-Regardless of the skin type you inherit, wearing a daily moisturiser with an SPF of 15 or more is the single most important thing you can do to minimize the signs of ageing.
+Regardless of the skin type you inherit, wearing a daily moisturizer with an SPF of 15 or more is the single most important thing you can do to minimize the signs of aging.
 A regimen with the following steps can also help your skin’s overall health:

 Washing your face twice a day, in the morning and in the evening, cleanses your face of dirt and oil.